 A few of the best ways to increase engagement on your website is to introduce:

-I also want you to start with this linking practice in mind too: try to predominantly link to other “like” article.
+Start with this linking practice: try to predominantly link to other same-topic articles.

 What does this mean exactly?